 Vacuum, Vacuum, Vacuum

-Next, you’ll want to vacuum every day for a few days to a week, or whenever you can confidently say the infestation has cleared.
-Vacuum everything – carpets, hardwood floors, tiles, upholstered furniture and all of the dark crevices around your home where flea larvae and eggs could be hiding out!
+Next, you’ll want to vacuum every day for a few days to a week or whenever you can confidently say the infestation has cleared.
+Vacuum everything – carpets, hardwood floors, tiles, upholstered furniture, and dark crevices around your home where flea larvae and eggs could be hiding out!

 Bring in a Professional

 If you want complete peace of mind or if the infestation persists, bring in a professional exterminator to help you get to the bottom of your flea problem.